 Heap began rehearsing everything the fat boy had told them about his life before coming to the Stacks.

 Thank you for reading my first contest-winning short story.
+(Also, the first written story I ever submitted.)
 It means the world to me to be able to share it with you.
-If you’d like to receive updates, posts, and more short stories as I write them, please subscribe below.
+If you’d like to receive updates, posts, and more short stories as I write them, subscribe below.